noobscode/NS-Toolkit/README.md

 Did someone say features?

-* Cross-platform: Mac and Linux are officially supported.
+* Platform: Linux are officially supported.
 * Written in bash
 * It uses ssh (Secure Shell) to pass commands, and scp (Secure Copy) to transfer files back and forth the individual    servers/clients.